 What We Believe

-Sun Lakes United Methodist Church preaching and teaching is grounded in Scriptures, informed by Christian tradition, enlivened in personal experience, and tested by reason.
-As United Methodists, we have an obligation to bear a faithful Christian witness to Jesus Christ, the living reality at the center of the Church’s live and witness.
+The preaching and teaching at Sun Lakes United Methodist Church is grounded in Scriptures, informed by Christian tradition, enlivened in personal experience, and tested by reason.
+As United Methodists, we have an obligation to bear a faithful Christian witness to Jesus Christ, the living reality at the center of the Church’s life and witness.
 To fulfill this obligation, we reflect critically on our biblical and theological inheritance, striving to express faithfully the witness we make in our own time.

 We believe in a God of grace.
 God loves us unconditionally.
 There is nothing we have done or can do to earn that love, and nothing will ever separate us from it.